samidalouche/alberta-hiking-resources/app/content/3.hike-organizers/sami.md

 - Even if I wanted to vet people, how good would I be at that?
 I recently moved to Alberta, and don't have that much experience with the mountains.
 - Honestly, most of the people I have hiked/scrambled with are more experienced and do better research than me anyways.
 So I would feel a bit of an imposter.

+### I would like to join one of your hikes, but can't commit now

+Some organizers take it personally if someone says they would come but doesn't.
+I don't.
+If you can come, that's great.
+If you can't, then see you next time!

+If there's a chance you won't make it, just let me know you're a maybe, and avoid making car pooling arrangements with others that mess up everyone's plan if you can't come.

+### Can we carpool from Calgary?

+I often camp on Friday and Saturday nights from end of June to the beginning of September, so it is not possible for me to carpool on these weekends.
+When I do the return trip from Calgary, we can generally carpool from the [Petro Canada at the intersection of Highway 1 and 22](https://maps.app.goo.gl/MiFTBkwnhJCzxCEe7).

+However, I do create a group chat for every hike, feel free to use it to look for car pooling opportunities.

+### What is the typical number of people who participate to your hikes?

+Most of my hikes are 3-4 people hikes.
+It does happen that we have bigger groups (7-8).

 ### Why do you post your hikes so late in the week?

 The more unreliable the weather and conditions are (late snow, etc), the more I wait before posting a hike.
 I will often keep (what I consider) the best